AaronDMarasco/FlintPlusPlus/README.md

 Dependencies
 ------------

-### Windows, Unix, Linux, OSX

 **None!** You're good to go!
 Happy linting :)

-*Edit:* It's not really a dependency, but it's worth noting that this project makes extensive use of the C++11 Feature Set.
-You won't be able to compile it on a Pre-C++11 version of your compiler.
+*Edit:* It's not really a dependency, but it's worth noting that this project makes extensive use of C\+\+11.
+You won't be able to compile it on a Pre-C\+\+11 version of your compiler.

 Tested On
 ---------
-Previous maintainers managed to compile and test `Flint++` on Windows 7/8/8.1, Ubuntu 14.10, and Raspbian Wheezy; compiling under MSVC++ '13 and G++ 4.8 respectively.
-We also have word people have successfully compiled under OSX with Clang 3.5.

-Current maintainer @AaronDMarasco only tested G++ 10.1.1 (Fedora 32), sorry!
+Current maintainer develops with G++ 10.1.1 (Fedora 32) and Travis CI currently tests [10 different configurations](https://travis-ci.com/github/AaronDMarasco/FlintPlusPlus/) using gcc and clang on Linux, MacOS X, and Windows.

 ---

-##Pull Requests Welcome!
+## Pull Requests Welcome!